FrDeamon/logger-extra-bundle/README.md

             channels: ["!event"]
 ```

-With this example of monolog config, you can configure this bundle to only add extra info on `default_info` handler.
+With this example of monolog config, you can configure this bundle to only add extra info on `main` handler.

 ```
-// app/config/config.yml
+// config/packages/deamon_logger_extra.yml
 deamon_logger_extra:
     application:
         name: "loc-deamonfront"